 With that in mind, here are a few reading environment tips to take into consideration for children and yourself.

-Increase task lighting in your home.
-Task lighting refers to artificial light that increase illuminance for activities, such as reading.
-Most households are significantly under lit, says Graham Strong from the University of Waterloo’s School of Optometry, which can cause your eyes to tire out much quicker.
-For tasks such as reading, light should be positioned to shine directly onto the page and not over your shoulder to avoid any glare
+- Increase task lighting in your home.
+Task lighting refers to artificial light that increases illuminance for activities, such as reading.
+Most households are significantly under-lit, says Graham Strong from the University of Waterloo’s School of Optometry, which can cause your eyes to tire out much quicker.
+For tasks such as reading, the light should be positioned to shine directly onto the page and not over your shoulder to avoid any glare

 To ensure your child’s eyes are kept in good health for reading and other developmental activities, make sure to book regular eye appointments with your optometrist.